-As you consider candidates for the ICANN Board of Directors to be seated at the Annual General Meeting in 2018, I wanted to share the current Board's views on the characteristics and skills that we believe will enable meaningful contribution to the Board's work and enhance the Board's effectiveness.
+As you consider candidates for the ICANN Board of Directors to be seated at the Annual General Meeting in 2020, as promised, I herewith share the current Board's views on the characteristics and skills that we believe will enable meaningful contribution to the Board's work and enhance the Board's effectiveness.
 These characteristics are drawn from three distinct sources: the ICANN Bylaws; considerations related to continuity and diversity; and specific skills of value to ICANN's Board.
 The considerations specified in the Bylaws are fundamental and mandatory.
-But the other traits and skills identified are also drawn from ICANN's Mission, Commitments, and Core Values articulated in the bylaws.
-While it will be a rare candidate who ticks all of the boxes on the list of additional characteristics and skill sets, the Board should do so.
+But the other traits and skills identified are also drawn from ICANN's Mission, Commitments, and Core Values articulated in the Bylaws.
+While it will be a rare candidate who ticks all of the boxes on the list of additional characteristics and skill sets, the Board as a whole should do so.
 Accordingly, the Board strongly encourages the Nominating Committee to use the guidance below in selecting directors for the Board.